LazyAir/DLPlayGround/README.md

-# DLPractice
+  # DLPlayGround
+Some simple tasks using the neural network and deep learning algorithms.

-Mainly for learning purpose.
+Mainly for fun and learning purpose.